nasa/DCATUS-Validator/README.md

 # JSON Schema Validation Script

-This script validates a file against a specified JSON schema and outputs any validation errors in a `validation-errors.json` file.
+This script validates a file against a specified JSON schema(Default DCAT-US 1.1) and outputs any validation errors in a `validation-errors.json` file.

 ## Usage